TelerikAcademy/TypeScript-OOP/Topics/02. variable-declarations/README.md

 ```

-- This odd-looking pattern is actually a commonplace.
-The i in the parameter actually shadows the i declared in the for loop, but since we named it the same, we didn’t have to modify the loop body too much.
+- This odd-looking pattern is actually pretty common.
+The i in the parameter list actually shadows the i declared in the for loop, but since we named them the same, we didn’t have to modify the loop body too much.